ethus3h/personal/work/Fall 2018/NMD498/2018m09d08-Assignment-2: Text-Based Proposal.md

 ### Development principles

+- Never remove a feature, capability, or option.
+If the development of an improved architecture or addition of new features involves scrapping existing code, reintroduce all previously existing capabilities before releasing the changes to the software.
+- Make sure that all tests pass when releasing changes to the software.
+- Thorough automated unit tests should be provided and kept passing.

 #### Prerequisites for code to be added to the repository

 - Code must be readable and documented.